Redistribution (Australia): Historical entitlements

-The historical apportionment entitlement of seats for the various states is:
+The historical apportionment entitlement of seats for the various states and territories is:

+The entitlements of the external territories are less than 0.05 and are not shown in the table.
+Therefore, these territories are not entitled to any seats.
+The apportionment entitlements shown for Australian Capital Territory and Northern Territory have accounted for the populations of Norfolk Island, Christmas Island and Coco (Keeling) Islands.

 Historical apportionments

-The historical apportionment of seats for the various states is:
+The historical apportionment of seats for the various states and territories is:

 Recent redistributions

 Australian Capital Territory

 The most recent redistribution of federal electoral divisions in the Australian Capital Territory commenced on 4 September 2017, due to changes in the territory's representation entitlement.
-The AEC released a proposed redistribution on 6 April 2018, and the final determination on 3 July 2018.
+The AEC released a proposed redistribution on 6 April 2018, and the final determination on 13 July 2018.
 The redistribution resulted in the creation of a third ACT electoral division named Bean (notionally fairly safe Labor), after historian Charles Bean.

+The next scheduled redistribution began on 12 August 2025, roughly seven years after the previous redistribution.

 New South Wales

-New South Wales did not undergo a redistribution after the 2016 federal election.
+New South Wales underwent a redistribution on 25 February 2016, before the May 2016 federal election.

+Due to another change in the state's representation entitlement, New South Wales underwent a redistribution in 2024 which would abolish a seat and reducing the entitlement to 46.
+If there had been no change in entitlement, the state would still have undergone a scheduled redistribution anyway (seven years since the previous redistribution).
+In the draft redistribution announced on 14 June 2024, the seat of North Sydney was proposed to be abolished.
+The redistribution was formalised and gazetted on 10 October 2024.

 Northern Territory

 On 7 December 2016, the Electoral Commission for the Northern Territory announced the results of its deliberations into the boundaries of Lingiari and Solomon, the two federal electoral divisions in the Northern Territory.
-New boundaries gazetted from 7 February 2017 will see the remainder of the Litchfield Municipality and parts of Palmerston (the suburbs of Farrar, Johnston, Mitchell, Zuccoli and part of Yarrawonga) transferred from Solomon to Lingiari.
+New boundaries gazetted from 7 February 2017 saw the remainder of the Litchfield Municipality and parts of Palmerston (the suburbs of Farrar, Johnston, Mitchell, Zuccoli and part of Yarrawonga) transferred from Solomon to Lingiari.

+The following scheduled redistribution began on 22 February 2024.
+The number of seats for the Northern Territory (two seats) remained unchanged.
+The redistribution was formalised and gazetted on 4 March 2025.
+The outer suburbs of Palmerston that had been transferred from Solomon to Lingiari in 2017 were transferred back to Solomon.
+This also meant that the entirety of City of Palmerston was within Solomon.